‘ROGUE ONE: A STAR WARS STORY’

 But even Krennic’s authority and loyalty have limits.
 This occurs when there’s tension between him and Grand Moff Tarkin during meetings aboard the Death Star and when he gets to meet Darth Vader in person.
 Krennic gets angry and frustrated as the Rebels come to steal the Death Star plans.

 Mads Mikkelsen stars as Galen Erso, Jyn’s father.
 I’ve seen Mads Mikkelsen before since he was in the James Bond film ‘Casino Royale’ with Daniel Craig and was in ‘Doctor Strange’ with Benedict Cumberbatch.
 I didn’t realise that it was him in this movie after I watched ‘Rogue One’ at the cinema.

-Galen is the research scientist who develops the Death Star weapon for the Galactic Empire, against his will.
+Galen is the research scientist who developed the Death Star weapon for the Galactic Empire against his will.
 He’d be considered a traitor by the Rebel Alliance.
 But Galen sends a message to Jyn on how to destroy the Death Star for the Rebels to win.
 He gets to reunite with his daughter before he dies.

 Saw however abandoned Jyn when she was grown-up and continued to fight against the Empire in his own way.
 I think Saw became cyborg as well as mad over the years.
 He doesn’t trust Bodhi Rook when he wants to defect to the Rebellion and puts him through a lie-detector squid to tell the truth.

 Okay, what is with that squid-thing?
 How could it possibly tell whether Bodhi was lying or not to Saw?
 Also, I don’t think the squid did very much.
 And it wasn’t very impressive to look at.
 We also don’t know what became of it when the planet Jedha got blown up by the Death Star?
 Did it escape?